warasinee/Multiomics_Case_Study/README.md

 Fig. 1 Overview of the bioinformatic workflow for multi-omics analysis of bacterial pathogens

 ## Installation & Dependencies
-Cloning this repository will download the walkthrough, all analysis scripts, and the test dataset.
+Cloning this repository will download the walkthrough, all analysis scripts, and the test dataset from ([Mu et al., 2023](https://www.nature.com/articles/s41467-023-37200-w)).
 You will also need to install:

 ### Core R Version